 Dealing with multiple loans or credit cards can be difficult.
 Every loan comes with its own set of terms and conditions, and it is not unusual to feel overwhelmed trying to keep track of them.
-Financial institutions provide the solution for this problem through secured debt consolidation.
+Financial institutions provide the solution for this problem through a secured debt consolidation loan.

 There are a number of steps that you need to take after making the decision to pursue secure debt consolidation:

 - Calculate the sum of all of your outstanding loans that need to be paid off.
 Make sure to include all your debts, and include the interest rate, early termination fees or any other penalties.

 - Most of the time consolidation requires collateral against all the outstanding loans.
 Consider which financial institution offers the best terms and conditions for your situation.

 - Once you have chosen a lender, you will need to complete an application.
 You might need to supply bank statements, tax returns, and details of previous loans.

 - The process of consolidation also requires details about each debt you wish to consolidate.
 The consolidation applicant must provide the lending institution with a document with the owed amount, deadlines and monthly payments.

 - It is also crucial to share the details of collateral with the lending institution.
 The loan to value guidelines (LTV) of the lending institute play a critical role, as the collateral must be able to fully cover the debt that needs to be paid.

 - Evaluating your collateral is the next step.
 Usually an appointment is made where the lender sends a representative for a thorough assessment of collateral value.